SebastianRValdivia/BulletsAndBayonets/README.md

 #### Marshal

 The marshal is the higher ranking officer in the field.
-When in battle the player takes control over him to direct the forces.
+They will lead armies in favor or against you.

 ##### Abilities